-- The Beijing Declaration and Platform for Action has a Women
+- The Beijing Declaration and Platform for Action has a Women and Armed Conflict section.

 - Women For Women supports women who are survivors of war and genocide.
 It formed in 1993 in response to atrocities against women in Bosnia; then added Rwanda, and more recently, Kosova.